ethberry/ethberry.github.io/docs/admin-panel/mechanics/mysterybox.md

 ## Configuration

-To start using mystery boxes you have to create template first, [see](/docs/admin-panel/hierarchy/ERC721/template/)
+To start using mystery boxes you have to create [templates](/docs/admin-panel/hierarchy/ERC721/template/) first.

 You also have to fund a contract with [LINK](/docs/integrations/chain-link/) token to use ChainLink's Random Oracle.